Skip to main content

 Chiara Davoli

-Over time she enriches her training and work by focusing on the set of educational processes that think of the child and adolescent as an active part of the experience.
-She carries out recreational and educational activities with the aim of stimulating communicative and expressive skills both through play and through art.
+Over time, she has enriched her educational and professional path by focusing on educational processes that consider children and adolescents as active participants in their experiences.
+She has carried out recreational and educational activities aimed at fostering communication and expressive skills through play and art.

 error: Content is protected !!